The file pointer

 64

-which is how long sample.dat is in bytes (assuming a carriage return after the last line).
+which is how long sample.txt is in bytes (assuming a newline after the last line).

 Reading and writing a file at the same time using fstream

-The fstream class is capable of both reading and writing a file at the same time — almost!
+The fstream class is capable of both reading and writing a file at the same time -- almost!
 The big caveat here is that it is not possible to switch between reading and writing arbitrarily.
-Once a read or write has taken place, the only way to switch between the two is to perform a seek operation.
-If you don’t actually want to move the file pointer, you can always seek to the current position:
+Once a read or write has taken place, the only way to switch between the two is to perform an operation that modifies the file position (e.g. a seek).
+If you don’t actually want to move the file pointer (because it’s already in the spot you want), you can always seek to the current position:

 If you do not do this, any number of strange and bizarre things may occur.

-(Note: Although it may seem that inf.seekg(0, ios::cur) would also work, it appears some compilers may optimize this away.)
+(Note: Although it may seem that iofile.seekg(0, std::ios::cur) would also work, it appears some compilers may optimize this away).

-One other bit of trickiness: Unlike istream, where we could say while (inf) to determine if there was more to read, this will not work with fstream.
+One other bit of trickiness: Unlike ifstream, where we could say while (inf) to determine if there was more to read, this will not work with fstream.

 Let’s do a file I/O example using fstream.
-We’re going to write a program that opens a file, reads it’s contents, and changes the any vowels it finds to a ‘#’ symbol.
+We’re going to write a program that opens a file, reads its contents, and changes any vowels it finds to a ‘#’ symbol.

 int main()